 Young Alumni Award

-King’s is proud of the outstanding accomplishments of Brent and Matthew, and we are pleased to count them amongst our distinguished alumni.
+King’s is proud of the outstanding accomplishments of Ed and Nicole, and we are pleased to count them amongst our distinguished alumni.

 There are many talented King’s alumni who deserve to be recognized for their outstanding achievements.
 If you know a King’s graduate whose contributions enhance his or her community and who is an inspiration to those who know them, please take a few minutes to submit a nomination to firstname.lastname@example.org.